 - crusty or scaly patches

 - patches that may not be completely hairless but have brittle or broken hairs

 - opaque or whitish areas around the claws

-You may be more likely to develop dermatophytosis if you come into contact with the fungi while you’re wet or if you have minor skin injuries or abrasions.
-Using a public shower or public pool areas may also expose you to the infective fungi.
+You may be more likely to develop dermatophytosis if you come into contact with the fungi when your skin becomes soft and wet from prolonged water exposure (macerated) or if you have minor skin injuries or abrasions.
+Using a public shower or public pool may also expose you to the infective fungi.